 It’s likely to be the latter, but it doesn’t mean it is more probable.
 In soccer bettors tend to over-estimate the frequency of events like red-cards and corners, because they are important and easily recalled.
 This impacts perceived probability and betting behaviour.

-It is linked to a common phenomenon of bettors favouring the Over in Totals markets, or buying on a Spread, as availability bias leads them to wrongly conclude the event concerned is more likely than in reality.
+It is linked to a common phenomenon of bettors favouring the Over in Totals markets, as availability bias leads them to wrongly conclude the event concerned is more likely than in reality.

 This heuristic describes how people tend to demonstrate greater diversity when confronted with simultaneous rather than sequential choices.